 2. Optimize for mobile users

 More and more of us are using our mobile phones to browse online and make purchases.
-Just as you might have a remote desktop app Android so your employees can work from their mobile phones, your customers may also wish to make purchases, communicate with your service team, or read and watch content using their smartphones.
+Just as you might have your employees work from their mobile phones, your customers may also wish to make purchases, communicate with your service team, or read and watch content using their smartphones.

 By optimizing for mobile users, you ensure your website doesn’t alienate anyone who’s using their phone to browse and shop.
 If a user is put off by a poorly optimized website, it’s unlikely they’ll switch to a computer to finish the purchase.